eCommerce

 Integrated C2C Payment Processing

 The ability to process payments has scared away more than one person who had a good idea for a business.
-They might be experts in their field but still be intimidated by the options and complexities of accepting payments, especially when there is an international element involved.
+They might be experts in their field but still be intimidated by the options and complexities of accepting payments, especially when there is an international element involved and no payment guarantees.

-If your only familiarity with online payments is with the Cash App, PayPal, or Venmo, Clarity can help you choose a much better payment processing option for your C2C platform from the dozens available.
-Best of all, these payment options are seamlessly integrated into the C2C software itself so that you can focus on growing the business.
+If your only familiarity with online payment systems is with the Cash App, PayPal, or Venmo, Clarity can help you choose a much better payment processing option for your C2C platform to facilitate transactions.
+Best of all, these payment methods are seamlessly integrated into the C2C software itself so that you can focus on growing the business.
+You'll be able to handle credit card transactions, ACH transactions, and any other payment methods you choose.

 Capturing Niche Markets with C2C